HTML & CSS Done Right - by Yalco

 Section 2: CSS Basics

-• Various application methods of CSS and basic selectors
+• Various ways to apply CSS and basic selectors

 • Styling various elements such as text elements, lists, colors, and backgrounds